 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
 Learn more about scholarships and aid.

 About the Manufacturing Management Degree Program

 Nebraska is one of the top three states with the fastest growth in technology jobs.
-For companies to grow and prosper, employees who have the ability to design, deploy, integrate, and manage emerging (advanced manufacturing, robotics, and 3-D printing) and traditional (construction, manufacturing, and planning/design) technologies are needed.
-The manufacturing management degree program at Wayne State College will prepare you for a career as a production worker, a production supervisor, or an applied engineer.
-With the manufacturing management degree program, you’ll be prepared for introductory supervisory roles in business and industry.
-Combining technical content with business courses, this program was developed with the awareness and assistance of a business, industry, and education advisory council, which means you can count on an education well-suited for your pursuit of a leadership role in manufacturing.
+For companies to prosper, they need employees with the ability to design, deploy, integrate, and manage emerging technologies as well as traditional resources.
+From 3-D printing, robotics, and CNC machining, to advanced software solutions in construction, manufacturing, and planning and design, the manufacturing management degree program at Wayne State College will prepare you for a career as a manufacturing manager, a production supervisor, or an applied engineer.
+Combining technical content with business knowledge in the manufacturing management degree program, you will be well-suited for a wide variety of career opportunities solving challenging manufacturing problems.

 Percent of recent WSC graduates employed or in graduate school

 Degrees offered: B.A. or B.S. in industrial technology/manufacturing management

 General education: 30

 To graduate from WSC: 120

 School: Business and Technology

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world in the manufacturing management degree program.